DeanoDee/sapper-netlify-cms-template/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/b9f52760-b711-4250-a761-accec84dd4bd/deploy-status)](https://app.netlify.com/sites/suspicious-feynman-669759/deploys)

-The is a [Sapper](https://github.com/sveltejs/sapper) template that includes Netlify CMS and some helper functionality, using Rollup.
+This is a [Sapper](https://github.com/sveltejs/sapper) template that includes Netlify CMS and some helper functionality, using Rollup.
 To clone it and get started:

 ```bash
 # for Rollup